When organic fertilization becomes mineral – a systemic look at organic grows

 • be certified "organic"

-The organic label does not guarantee soil-protecting effects , microbial promotion, or system stability.
-It merely guarantees that certain raw materials were used.
+The organic label does not guarantee soil-friendly effects, microbial promotion, or system stability.
+It merely guarantees that certain raw materials have been used.

 Why many organic grows run systemically mineral